 It’s a good idea to see a doctor as soon as you can.
 Mallet finger injuries are usually treated without surgery, unless the injury is chronic.

 Even if you don’t have much pain and your hand still works, it’s best to get treatment as soon as possible.
-But even delayed treatment with splinting can be successful.
+But even delayed treatment with splinting

 If a mallet finger is left untreated, your finger can become stiff.
 Or the finger may develop a swan neck deformity, where the joint bends the wrong way.